While many children with ADHD have 20/20 vision, they may still suffer from vision problems that affect their ability to learn.

 Functional vision difficulties can produce similar symptoms to those found in ADHD (i.e. difficulty focusing in school, tendency to fidget or squirm in their seats, making careless mistakes, etc.).
-Other visual problems can lead to skipping lines, confusing words and word-order, and generally making it impossible to read accurately.
+Other visual problems can lead to skipping lines, confusing words and word-order, etc. — making it impossible to read accurately.

-Convergence of the eyes occurs when the two eyes work as a team to focus on an image and enable clear vision.
-Convergence insufficiency requires the eyes to work harder to process visual information accurately and enable vision acuity.
-Diagnosis and treatment of CI is essential for your child’s success in reading, learning, sports performance, and more.
+Convergence of the eyes occurs when the two eyes work as a team to focus on an image for clear vision.
+Convergence insufficiency requires the eyes to work harder to process visual information accurately for clear vision.

 It is important to note that a child can have perfect 20/20 eyesight, or wear glasses to improve near/distant vision, and still suffer with CI.
 Therefore, a child that presents with symptoms of ADHD should have his eyes examined to detect any signs of CI.